emranxec/KeepLearning/README.md

 ----
 ### Q. MQS?
->A message queue is mostly meant for asynchronous things where you dont have to wait for the response.
+>A message queue is mostly meant for asynchronous things where you don't have to wait for the response.

->You could block the caller until a response is sought, but thats typically what an MQ is not meant for.
+>You could block the caller until a response is sought, but that's typically what an MQ is not meant for.

 >You would use it only in cases where a user is NOT waiting for an output.
 A webservice is the opposite.